 Fountains of Bellagio – 3600 Las Vegas Blvd S. Our pick of the best free activity in Las Vegas.
 1200 water launchers in an 8 acre lake create a stunning dance to music.
 Shows go every 30 minutes Mon-Fri 3pm-7pm, Sat-Sun Noon – 7pm, every 15 minutes daily 7pm-midnight.
 FREE

 Bellagio Conservatory and Botanical Gardens – Just beyond the Bellagio lobby lies a whimsical garden area that changes with the seasons.
 FREE

 Bellagio Gallery of Fine Art – Housing a diverse range of art exhibits that rotate.
 Exhibits in the past have included works of Andy Warhol and Monet.
 Daily 10-7 FREE

-Bellagio Flower Glass Ceiling – Dale Chihuly’s glass sculpture ‘Fiori did Como’ covers 2000 square feet of the hotel, named for the village on the shores of Italy’s Lake Como.
+Bellagio Flower Glass Ceiling – Dale Chihuly’s glass sculpture ‘Fiori di Como’ covers 2000 square feet of the hotel, named after the village on the shores of Italy’s Lake Como.
 Watch for open mouthed art lovers stunned at the beauty.
 FREE